M3rcury0/E-man/README.md

 ---
 ## Execution

--The working **DAO file** is on path: `eman/src/main/java/com/eman/EmployeeDAO.java` -The **MySQL database** needs to be online for CRUD operations to work -The .sql file containing the schema and tables are on path: `eman/Database.sql`
+- The working **DAO file** is located at: `eman/src/main/java/com/eman/EmployeeDAO.java`
+- The **MySQL database** needs to be online for CRUD operations to work.
+- The `.sql` file containing the schema and tables is located at: `eman/Database.sql`